lanavuleta/SmartChem_v3/README.md

 ### data/input

-Place the raw GC files that you wish to process into this folder.
+Place the raw SC files that you wish to process into this folder.
 Files will be erased from the folder upon completion of the script.

 ### data/output/plots